kavedaa/sbt-javafx/readme.md

 It is not necessary to add ant-javafx.jar to the classpath.

+### Using JDK 8 or higher

+From JDK 8 and upwards, you don't need to add `jfxrt.jar` to the classpath (but you still need to specify `JFX.devKit` for the plugin to be able to find the packaging tool).

 ### Using a standalone JavaFX SDK

 If you're using JDK 6 (which does not include JavaFX SDK), or for some other reason prefer to use the stand-alone JavaFX SDK, specify the path to the root directory like this, e.g.: